oVirt/ovirt-web-ui/README.md

 **Prerequisities:**

-- The oVirt engine running at https://[ENGINE_URL]
+- Have the oVirt engine running at https://[ENGINE_URL]
     - example: https://engine.local/ovirt-engine
 - tested with npm version 3.10.8
     - known issue with missing dependencies with npm v2.15.9